 After eluding detection for years, a prolific salmonella outbreak that sickened at least 316 people – most of whom were children – has finally been linked to chicks and ducklings from a mail order hatchery.
 Even after the source was identified and the hatchery was cleaned and sanitized, the rare genotype of salmonella continued to sicken people who bought poultry hatched there for another five years.
 Signs and symptoms of salmonella food poisoning (salmonellosis) include diarrhea, fever, and abdominal cramps.

 Free Salmonella Food Poisoning Lawsuit Evaluation: If you or a loved one has been diagnosed with salmonella poisoning, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and we can help.

 What’s the problem?